TeamJM/journeymap-docs/docs/en/Contributing/translate-docs.md

 +             Changelogs: Changelogs
 ```

-!!! info "Info"

-    The second codeblock includes English translations.
+This codeblock includes English translations.
 In this case, you would need to translate the English words after the colon into French.
 I have left them English as an example.

 !!! note "Note"